-If you survey the average church goer and ask if their church is involved in missions, it would be safe to assume that many are.
-Some would respond that yes, they are taking trips around the world to share God’s love and others would say that they give to various mission offerings.
+If you survey the average churchgoer and ask if their church is involved in missions, it would be safe to assume that many are.
+Some would respond that yes, they are taking trips worldwide to share God’s love, and others would say that they give to various mission offerings.

-Jesus has commanded every believer to take the gospel into all of the world.
-To make the easy transition of adding missions to what you are already doing, it is important to help students understand the biblical basis for missions.
-Help them to see why we should do this in addition to what we should be doing.
+Jesus has commanded every believer to take the gospel into all the world.
+It is essential to help students understand the biblical basis for missions.

-A recent statistic sates that the average church attender frequents the church twice a month.
-If you really think about it, you begin to understand that we as leaders have to make the most of the time that we have with our students.
-Once we reach them with the gospel and teach them about how God is at work in the world, we can begin to share a biblical worldview and global perspective with our students.
+A recent statistic states that the average church attender frequents the church twice a month.
+If you think about it, you begin to understand that we as leaders have to make the most of the time that we have with our students.
+Once we reach them with the gospel and teach them about how God is at work globally, we can begin to share a biblical worldview and global perspective with our students.

 Begin by examining your network.
-Do you have a connection to a North American Mission Board or International Mission Board?
+Do you have a connection to a North American Mission Board or International Mission Board missionary?
 Has a missionary been sent from your church?
-Many times your local association or state convention can point you in the direction of what missionaries are on their stateside assignment.
-This can be done by Skype or in person.
+Your local association and Louisiana Baptists can point you in the right direction.

 Weeks of Prayer

 Teach students about the state, national and international weeks of prayer.
-Many times state convention, Annie Armstrong Easter Offering, and Lottie Moon Christmas Offering student lessons are written to correspond with these weeks.
-Help students understand the importance of giving to these offerings by showing them videos, pictures, and information of how this money is used to further God’s Kingdom.
+Georgia Barnette State Missions Offering, Annie Armstrong Easter Offering, and Lottie Moon Christmas Offering student lessons are written to correspond with these weeks.
+Help students understand the importance of giving to these offerings by showing them videos, pictures, and information on how this money is used to further God’s Kingdom.

-When planning for summer camp, do you have options to select one with a strong missions emphasis?
-Is the particular camp leading students to understanding how they can move from just learning about missions to engaging in mission action and witnessing?
+When planning for summer camp, do you have option to select one with a strong missions emphasis?
+Is the particular camp leading students to understand how they can move from just learning about missions to engaging in mission action and witnessing?

-A great way to infect people with a heart for the world is through firsthand exposure to missions and missionaries through short-term mission experiences.
+A great way to help people with a heart for the world is through firsthand exposure to missions and missionaries through short-term mission experiences.
 Missions becomes real to people when they go.
-If your group is preparing for a trip mission team training is vital.
+If your group is preparing for a trip, mission team training is vital.
 CARRY ON by Libby Quigg (chapter 7) explains how this is done.
-The International Mission Board website also has great resources.
+The International Mission Board website also has excellent resources.

 Share a Missions Story